 Everyone entering UHN must wear a medical mask.
 If you arrive wearing a cloth or disposable mask from home, screening staff will give you a fresh medical mask to wear instead.
-If you arrive wearing an N95 respirator or KN95-style mask, screening staff will also offer you a medical mask.
-We highly recommend that you use our medical masks, as they have undergone quality assessments to ensure they are appropriate for hospital use.
+If you arrive wearing an N95 respirator or KN95-style mask, you may continue to wear it under your hospital medical mask.
+UHN's medical masks have undergone quality assessments to ensure they are appropriate for hospital use.
 Please be aware that there are many counterfeit KN95 and N95 products on the market.
-We are unable to check the quality of your mask from home when you arrive at UHN.
+We are unable to check the quality of your mask from home at our entrances.

 Patients must wear a mask at all times while inside the hospital, including inpatients when leaving their room or when others are within 2 metres of them inside their room.
 This policy also applies to pre-approved visitors, vendors, suppliers and contractors.